 The yen tends to benefit during times of geopolitical or financial stress as Japan is the worlds biggest creditor nation and there is an assumption that Japanese investors will repatriate funds should a crisis materialize.

 The safe-haven Swiss franc also advanced 0.5 percent to 0.9510 franc on the dollar, its highest level in about a month and rose 0.6 percent to 1.1385 per euro.

 Gold also jumped 0.9 percent to $1,324 per ounce, hitting its highest level since Nov 9.

 Investors also rushed to the safety of U.S. Treasuries, pushing down the 10-year yield to a two-month low of 2.124 percent.

 On Monday, U.S. shares were narrowly mixed as investors tried to assess the flooding damage caused by Tropical Storm Harvey, powerful hurricane to strike Texas in more than 50 years when it came ashore on Friday.

 U.S. gasoline priced surged as much as 7 percent to a peak of $1.7799 per gallon on Monday, the highest since late July 2015.
 It last stood at $1.7317 in early Tuesday trade.

-On the other hand, U.S. Crude oil prices hit one-month lows, on worries refinery shutdowns due to the flooding could boost inventory.
+Going in the opposite direction, U.S. Crude oil prices hit one-month lows on Monday, on worries refinery shutdowns due to the flooding could boost inventory.

-U.S. crude futures stood at $46.73 per barrel in early trade after having fallen to as low as $46.15 on Monday.
+U.S. crude futures stood at $46.79 per barrel in early Tuesday trade, up 0.5 percent on the day, after having fallen to as low as $46.15 on Monday.